anelguel/designing-data-intensive-apps/Chapter4.md

 * In memory, data is kept in objects, structs, lists, arrays, hash tables, and so on.
 These data structures are optimized for efficient access and manipulation by the CPU (typically using pointers).

 * When you want to write data to a file or send it over the network, you have to encode it as some kind of self-contained sequence of bytes (for example, a JSON document).
-Since a ponter wouldn't make sense to any other process, this sequence-of-bytes representation looks quite different from the data structures that are normally used in memory.
+Since a pointer wouldn't make sense to any other process, this sequence-of-bytes representation looks quite different from the data structures that are normally used in memory.

 Thus, we need some kind of translation between the two representations.
 This translation from the in-memory representation to a byte sequence is called *encoding* (also known as serialization or marshalling) and the reverse is called decoding (parsing, deserialization, unmarshalling).
 A more common term than encoding is serialization.